-As we recently discussed in this article, AirDryrs work great for preventing mold.
+As we discussed in this article, AirDryrs work great for preventing mold.
 These dehumidifiers draw in moist air through the bottom, heat it up to dry it out, and release the air back through the top.
-They’re designed to run quietly and safely 24 hours a day, and have a thermal cut-off switch for extra safety.
+They’re designed to run quietly and safely 24 hours a day and they have a thermal cut-off switch for extra safety.

 10. An RV/trailer storage cover

-Lastly you’ll want to cover your RV to protect the exterior, so it will look just as good in the spring as you remembered.
+You’ll want to cover your RV to protect the exterior so it will look just as good in the spring as you remembered.
 A variety of covers are available in different sizes: this one made by ADCO fits RVs and trailers measuring 24’1″ – 26′ in length.

 If money and space permits, you may also want to park your rig under a carport for added protection.